-Carlos referred to two major initiatives that have recently taken place at the Institute, firstly, the launching of the eLibrary onto the Web, where all free porn conference papers are permanently archived; and secondly, the new accommodation facilities on the Institute’s Campus in the New Forest.
+Carlos referred to two major initiatives that have recently taken place at the Institute, firstly, the launching of the eLibrary onto the Web, where all conference papers are permanently archived; and secondly, the new accommodation facilities on the Institute’s Campus in the New Forest.

 The Co-Chairman of the conference, Prof Ioannis Sakellaris gave an introductory presentation on several aspects of the energy industry in Greece.
 His paper was entitled “Participation of the private sector in the energy industry”.

 The meeting covered several topics such as energy and the environment systems; Energy management and efficiency; Energy markets and policy; Renewable energy resources; Energy efficiency in buildings; Energy computer modelling and Energy resources management.